About the ETS® Personal Potential Index

 The ETS PPI grew out of the groundbreaking work of ETS researchers in the measurement of personal attributes and their role in academic performance.

 In hundreds of interviews, graduate and business school deans and faculty members frequently cited such personal attributes as resilience and communication skills as important for graduate-level success — even more frequently than mastery of the discipline.
 Interviewees also expressed concern about the persistent problem of graduate school attrition and time-to-degree, which they believed might be accounted for by personal attributes.

-In addition, for the past three years ETS PPI has been pilot-tested internally at ETS as well as through Project 1000, a program designed to increase the number of underrepresented students pursuing graduate study.
+In addition, ETS PPI was pilot-tested internally at ETS as well as through Project 1000, a program designed to increase the number of underrepresented students pursuing graduate study.

 If you have other questions, contact ETS today.

 Learn more about how to get started.